bsnes-emu/bsnes/docs/guides/import.md

-To play a game for a particular console from your library, open the Library menu, pick the console manufacturer submenu
+To play a game for a particular console from your library, open the Library menu, pick the console manufacturer sub-menu
 (Nintendo for the Super Famicom,
 Bandai for the WonderSwan,
 etc.)